 Step 2.
 Click the Insert tab on the ribbon and then select the Screenshot button.

 Step 3.
 You will see a thumbnail image of every Window you have open at the moment.
-You can click one of the thumbnails to take a screenshot and automatically inserted it into your word document.
+You can click one of the thumbnails to take a screenshot and automatically insert it into your Word document.

 Step 4.
 If you would like to capture a specific reason or area on the screen instead of an active window, click the Screen Clipping command instead of a thumbnail on that Screenshot drop-down menu.